-It should be noted these safe asset measures do not include the direct debt and asset-backed securities issued by U.S. Agencies or GSEs, such as Fannie Mae and Freddie Mac, nor the "private label" asset-backed securities issued within the financial sector.
-They are examined separately below.
+It should be noted these safe asset measures do not include the direct debt and asset-backed securities issued by U.S. Agencies or GSEs, such as Fannie Mae and Freddie Mac, nor the private-label asset-backed securities issued within the financial sector.38 Behavior of these latter securities is examined separately below.

-Inspection of the three panels of Figure 18 indicates that
+Inspection of the three panels of Figure 16 indicates that